AMAS 50TH ANNIVERSARY

-Amas embraced multiculturalism in theatre and was a founding exponent of diversity long before the term became a corporate mantra.
+Amas embraced multiculturalism in theatre and was a founding exponent of equity long before the term became a corporate mantra.

 Since 1968, Amas has been a theatrical force in New York City, developing and producing new American musicals, a pioneer in non-traditional casting and equity, and a forerunner of theatre arts education for young people.